DBMS Tutorial

 Introduction

 In this article, we will explore the concept of relational decomposition, its types, and its importance in the database management system (DBMS).
-Through practical examples, we’ll understand how decomposition helps in structuring databases more efficiently while preserving the integrity of data.
+Through practical examples, well understand how decomposition helps in structuring databases more efficiently while preserving the integrity of data.

 What is Decomposition in DBMS?